feiyoung/feiyoung.github.io/pages/research.md

 ### Research Interests

-My graduate research focus on ...
+My graduate research focuses on Statistical Theory and Methods involving latent factor models and related techniques:

+- Nonlinear dimension reduction

+- Estimation and inference in regression models with missing covariates

+- Statistical testing in high-dimensional models

-I am passionate about a variety of problems related to dimension reduction.
-I am focusing on developing computational and statistical methods for interpreting high-throughput data of multi modalities, especially spatially resolved transcriptomics data.
+Now, I am passionate about Statistical Genomics to develop computational and statistical methods by latent factor models and spatial-related techniques:

+- Dimension reduction and clustering for Single cell RNA sequencing data

+- Spatial dimension reduction and  clustering for spatially resolved transcriptomics data

+- Integration analysis for  spatially resolved transcriptomics data